What You Should Know Before You Submit Your DNA to Anyone

 “So, you aren’t just putting your own DNA out there, possibly to be used in police investigations.
 You’re putting theirs out there too, without necessarily having their consent”, Debbie Kennett, an honorary research associate in the Department of Genetics at University College of London, told The Independent.

 That’s how police apprehended the Golden State Killer.
 Investigators uploaded DNA fragments from the serial killer’s crime scenes to a website that aggregates results from the commercial testing services.
 The site compared them to millions of voluntarily submitted samples and led police to several people who shared some of those DNA sequences because they are somehow related to the suspect.
 Those results led them to other relatives and greater DNA similarities until they narrowed their search to Joseph James DeAngelo.
 He was a perfect match, and the cops had their man.

 It’s not hard to imagine law enforcement badgering relatives of people they consider suspects to surrender their DNA for comparison.

-Siccing the fuzz on your old Aunt Eloise isn’t the only potential collateral damage commercial DNA testing can incur:
+Sending the police to call on your Aunt Eloise isn’t the only potential collateral damage commercial DNA testing can incur

 • Scams – There are limits to what DNA can reveal, but some less-than-scrupulous companies may not make that clear.
 They may make sweeping generalizations about a person’s ideal diet, athletic ability, or other physical attributes.
 Relying on these dubious claims as the basis for nutrition, exercise regimens, or dating targets is destined to prove foolhardy.